pjackson31/hello/_pages/projects.md

 ## Programming

 ### AlphaGreen
+Q-Learning Agent in Financial Environment

 ### NBA GM
+Simulation of player markets, evaluations, and financing of a NBA Team

 ### Cup Pong
+Slider-bar java cup pong game

 ### Backtesting
+A basic trend investment strategy using real historical time series data for the S&P 500

+### Property Value in California
+R-based model looking at the correlation between CA home prices and various predictors

 ## Research

 ### Technology and Globalization: How Will the 4th Industrial Revolution Change Our Lives?
+Cloud and mobile computing, sensors and intelligent manufacturing, advanced robotics and drones, and clean-energy technologies